 Instructions for completing the process are included on this page.

-Changes in residency status must have an effective date from RDS on or prior to the “census date” for the term.
-The census date of each term is available on the published academic calendar.
-If the effective date of your reclassification is after the census date for the term, then the reclassification will be in effect for the following term.
+Changes in residency status must have an effective date from RDS on or prior to the: 30th day after the first day of the Fall or Spring term; 20th day after the first day of the 10-week Summer term; and the 10th day after the first day of the five-week Summer terms.
+If the effective date of your reclassification is after these designated dates, then the reclassification will be in effect for the following term.

 Information and a link to the appeal form is available here: https://grad.ncsu.edu/admissions/residency/

 Residency for Military Personnel and Dependents